neo-project/docs/docs/en-us/reference/rpc/latest-version/api/claimgas.md

 ## Parameter Description

 address (optional): The address that you want to send the claimed GAS to.
 This address should be a standard address.
+If no address is specified, the claimed GAS will be sent to the first standard address in the wallet by default.

 ## Example